Explore the central science in sunny Florida

 Flexibility and success

 An Eckerd College chemistry or biochemistry degree, combined with a broad liberal arts education, provides the flexibility for educational and career paths afforded by few other academic areas.
 About 50% of our majors attend graduate school in chemistry or biochemistry, while the rest enter industry or medical school.

 “The ever-encouraging Eckerd chemistry faculty continue to mentor me as I navigate my grad studies in toxicology.
 It was their dedication and genuine passion for teaching that facilitated the rigorous undergraduate education I received.
 They are a fantastic group of educators who are always willing to go the extra mile for their students.”

 As early as your first year, you can work directly with Eckerd faculty and conduct research on campus.
 We currently have teams studying:

 - The group application of quantum mechanics via computer simulations,

-- The chemistry of simple zinc (II) and cobalt (II) coordination complexes.
-This research could lead to new drugs that treat diseases like osteoarthritis.
+- The chemistry of simple zinc (II) and cobalt (II) coordination complexes as models for therapeutics, and

 In this class you’ll learn how to answer two basic questions: What is this stuff and exactly how much of it do I have?
 Our food, drug and cosmetic industries rely on people who can answer these questions.
 Analytical chem is also vital for medicine, forensics and environmental stewardship.